awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_psoc64.md

       1. 1 to 4 – Device connects to the configured Access Point \(AP\) and is provisioned by connecting to the AWS server using the configured endpoint and certificates\.

-      1. 5 to 13 – MQTT library is initialized and device establishes MQTT connection\.
+      1. 5 to 13 – coreMQTT library is initialized and device establishes MQTT connection\.

       1. 14 to 17 – Device subscribes to all the topics to receive the published messages back\.